AntimaDwivedi/Internship/README.md

 <b>•</b>Keyword Spotting<br><br>
 <b>Tokenization:</b> Different textual comments are broken into tokens.it is a convenient approach for the detection of emotions.<br><br>
 <b>Removing stop words:</b> Different stop words are removed from the tokenized list so that the words that belong to a particular emotion remain only.<br><br>
-<b>Keyword Spotting:</b> After the cleansing of data algorithm searches the keyword of textual comments that match the emotion list.<br><br>
+<b>Keyword Spotting:</b> After the cleansing of data, the algorithm searches the keyword of textual comments that match the emotion list.<br><br>
 <b>Methodology</b><br><br>
 <b>Step 1: Choose comments or feedback.</b><br>
 <b>Step 2:Cleansing of comments or feedback.</b><br>